POLICY AND PROCEDURES

 With the expansion of the NIJO Legal-Based Jail Guidelines, sheriffs and jail administrators across the country have openly expressed the need for legal-based policy and procedures.
-Many agencies lack the staff, budget, resources and time to be able to fully develop them.
-Through a partnership between The National Institute for Jail Operations and DeLand and Associates, the most comprehensive collection of legal-based policies are available for sheriffs and jail administrators.
-Over 400 policies and procedures are based on laws and statutes applicable to the jail.
+Many agencies lack the staff, budget, resources, and time to be able to fully develop them.
+The National Institute for Jail Operations offers the only comprehensive collection of legal-based policies are available for sheriffs and jail administrators.
+Over 400 policies and procedures are based on laws and state statutes specifically written for correctional facilities.
 Every policy further contains rationale and annotation as applicable to support the policy and procedure.
-The NIJO Legal-Based Policies and Procedures coincide with the NIJO Legal-Based Guidelines, auditing and risk management tools and legal-based training offered through the National Institute for Jail Operations.
+The NIJO Legal-Based Policies and Procedures that align with the NIJO’s Legal-Based Guidelines® along with auditing and risk management tools and legal-based training.

-- Do you have staff with the skills, time and means to research current case law?
-Does case law change?
-Take, for example, what has happened with strip searches over the last 3 years in the 9th Circuit.
+Take, for example, what has happened with strip searches in recent years in the 9th Circuit.
 Two months after a dramatic ruling, the court revised the decision.
 How did those changes affect a jails policy and procedure?
 It takes the average person 10 hours per week in the law library to stay updated and current with correctional law.
 The majority of jails report this is not remotely possible.
 Yet it is a necessity to assist in mitigating and protecting against supervisor liability and reduce risk management exposure.

 Many administrators have questioned why a national set of policy isn’t developed.
 The National Institute for Jail Operations recognizes “National Policy” would not be upheld in court because such policy could not be based on the laws specific to every county jail.
 A jail in the 11th Circuit, for example, must adhere to the 11th Circuit rulings and their own state statutes while a jail in the 6th Circuit is responsible to administering the law according to their own state and Circuit Court law, which may not necessarily agree with other circuit court rulings.
 If you are interested in creating legal based policy for your agency, jail or state sheriffs’ association, contact NIJO staff with more details and information.
 Policy has been created for a number of requesting agencies and states at rates as low as $175 per policy!
 To find out more about NIJO Policy and Procedures development and resources available to jails and detention facilities, please contact NIJO.